newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 =========
 .. only:: html

-  You can navigate the code documentation in the following.
+  This section provides the guide for the application programming interface.

 .. toctree::
    :maxdepth: 3